c6o/docs/content/pubsub.md

 Most of the time, all of the content needs to be persisted to a time series database.
 This doesn't need to be a high priority but it does need to be complete (reliable).
 For this reason, the Traxitt System comes with this ability out of the box and can be easily configured to set this up.

+> Should we may only support 1 or more common SaaS time series DB providers OR should we support in Kubernetes.
+I would think the latter due to Internet bandwidth/latency...

 This time series database is useful for record keeping as well as running queries and performing analytics.

 After some research, ElasticSearch runs well on Kubernetes and is open source.
 TimescaleDB is also open source and